 Cash and cash equivalents comprise cash positions and bank deposits available short-term.
-The securities reported under liquid assets in the previous year are reported from the 2016 fiscal year under other financial assets to improve the presentation of the balance sheet.
-Comparable figures were not adjusted.
+The procedure chosen in the previous year to include certain securities in liquid assets was also changed retrospectively in the year under review for the previous years in favour of a better presentation of the balance sheet.
+These securities are now reported under other current financial assets.